pjominet/w2sm/README.md

 - **Auto-merging** non-conflicting changes automatically
 - **Providing diff views** for manual conflict resolution
 - **Installing merged files** to the correct game directories
+- **Cleaning-up mod archives** so that mod archives with weird folder structures are recognized and properly installed

 ## Features

+### Core Features
-- **Native .dzip support** - Read and write Witcher 2's `.dzip` archive format without external tools
+- **Native .dzip support** - Read and write Witcher 2's `.dzip` archive format, no need for Gibbed.RED tools
 - **Multi-format archive support** - Load mods from `.zip`, `.7z`, and `.rar` files
-- **Three-way merge** - Intelligently merge changes from multiple mods against vanilla scripts
+- **Auto merge** - Intelligently merge changes from multiple mods against vanilla scripts if possible
-- **Conflict detection** - Automatically identify which scripts have conflicting modifications
-- **Integrated merge editor** - Side-by-side diff viewer with syntax highlighting and editable merge result
 - **Flexible installation** - Install to UserContent (Documents) or CookedPC (Game folder)
 - **Portable** - Configuration and logs saved alongside the executable, no registry or AppData clutter